 I have been privy to thousands of corporate transitions, including my own, and in the process I have observed both good and bad behaviours from managers and employees.
 The impact of a termination for many of us is a defining moment – in an instant my finances, family and a million emotions flashed before me, all while I smiled and thanked the individual for the news.
-I know many people are thrilled with the news about their termination or have been waiting for a package, sometimes for years, but in my professional opinion if you did not choose to leave there is still a piece of you that feels the loss.
+I know many people are thrilled with the news about their termination or have been waiting for a package, but in my professional opinion if you did not choose to leave there is still a piece of you that feels the loss.

 I have seen employees scream, cry, threaten suicide and even become violent.
 On the other side, I have seen managers act cold and calculating using the termination meeting as a place to review all the wrongs the employee had done in the past to justify the termination.